 Ease of Use

 As far as starting goes, these machines all start up pretty much the same way.
 One simply pushes the start button.
 The difference from one mower to the next is in the starting delay once the button has been pushed.
-The EGO fires-up immediately.
-On the other hand, the Ryobi takes long enough that one not accustomed to the wait might think that something is wrong.
-Despite some delay, all the models here reviewed start-up without a problem.
+The Ego fires up immediately.
+Some mowers take longer.
+Despite some delay, all the models reviewed here start up without a problem.

 We saw more variance in the maneuverability of these machines than we did with the starting mechanisms.
 The first big difference is in the propulsion of the mowers.
 Some machines, such as the Ego, are self-propelled.
 Others have to be pushed if you want them to move.
 Both options offer pros and cons.
 In general, self-propelled models cost more, but if the lawn is large or inclined, it's probably worth the extra money.
 On the other hand, some models like the Ego can — even at their slowest setting — be a bit fast for tight spots or corners.
 While one can simply disengage the drive system in such scenarios, the Ego delivers some resistance when it is pushed.

 Whether you are interested in a self-propelled cordless lawn mower or not, activation of the cutting blade is controlled by a component called a bail.
 This is a spring-loaded bar that is connected to the handle.
 When the bail is depressed, the blade is engaged.
 When released, the blade stops spinning.
 Although this component may seem uniform across mower models, this turns out not to be the case.
 The shape and resistance of the bail can cause discomfort, especially on longer jobs.
 As such, we paid close attention to the feel and functionality of the bail during our various field tests.